getpop/field-query/README.md

 If the field in the fragment resolution field already has its own directives, these are applied; otherwise, the directives from the fragment definition are applied:

-A fragment can contain directives, which are transferred into the fragment resolution fields:

 _**In PoP** ([example](https://nextapi.getpop.org/api/graphql/?query=posts.id|--props<include(if:has-comments())>&fragments[props]=title|url<include(if:not(has-comments()))>)):_

 ```